 Once, one of my clients got very sick.
 He had a pretty bad headache and he was suffering from a common cold.
 Plus, even the weather was bad.
 We also had very less time to trek.
 I had to take care of the client as well as go with the schedule of the trek.
 At last, all went smoothly and we finished our expedition.
 The client also recovered very soon from his sickness.
 That moment for me was a little bit hard.

-It has just been 4 years since I have worked with Ace.
+It has just been 4 years since I have worked with Ace the Himalaya.
 There is no problem so far and everything is going smoothly till now.
-The working environment there is very good.
+The working environment is very good.
 All the staffs are hard workers and are very friendly.
 I feel very happy that I am a part of this company.
 Ace has been very kind to me and has given me many opportunities.
 I thank this company from my heart.

 Did the Earthquake affect your work?